Student Vehicle Registration Information

 Commuting students may park in either Lot A or Lot F.

-Residence hall students may park in any of the following parking lots: Lot G, Lot H or Lot K.
+Residence hall students may park in Lot G, Lot H, or Lot K.

-Residence hall students are restricted from parking in upper campus parking lots on weekdays from 6:00 a.m. to 6:00 p.m.
+Residence hall students are restricted from parking in upper campus parking lots on weekdays between 6 a.m. and 6 p.m.

 Student Medical Permits

-Students with permanent or temporary handicaps may apply for a medical parking permit through Health Services located in 105 Physical Education Building.
+Students with permanent or temporary handicaps may apply for a medical parking permit through Health Services located in 701 West Hall.

 The applicant must:

-3. Display the medical permit on your registered student vehicle.
+- Display the medical permit on your vehicle.